szymonmichalski/starid-1/readme.md

 [notes](http://starid.org), [about](http://starid.org/about), [related papers](http://starid.org/references), [code notes](http://starid.org/comments)

-this project is about using new algorithms to learn the sky.

 *lb learning based starid*

 tensorflow framework for identification of stars using convnets and svms.